FaithDaka/FaithDaka/README.md

 </br>
 <br/>

-- 🌱 I am a software developer :nerd_face: with a niche in frontend engineering.
+- 🌱 I am a software developer with a niche in frontend engineering.
 - 💻 I particularly use Javascript frameworks and libraries for development.
+Stack: Javascript/Python
 - 🥇 I enjoy creating pixel-perfect implementations and working in collaborative environments.
 - 📚 I am a data-science enthusiast.
 - 🦾 Pronouns: She/programmer